John A. Lally Athletics Complex

 The John A. Lally Athletics Complex, formerly known as Manley Field House, is a multi-purpose academic and athletics village at Syracuse University in Syracuse, New York.
 Located at the university's South Campus, it is home to 20 Syracuse Orange athletics teams and serves as a hub for over 600 student-athletes.
 Following announcement of a $150 million expansion plan, it was renamed the John A. Lally Athletics Complex in 2021.

 History

 1960s

 Named after Dr. George L. Manley, a University trustee and graduate of the now defunct College of Medicine, Manley Field House was built to replace the old Archbold Gymnasium.
+The $2 million building was dedicated on December 15, 1962 by Chancellor William Tolley.

 While the facility was used primarily as a basketball facility, it was originally intended to be an indoor football practice facility.
 It was home to the Syracuse Orange men's and women's basketball teams, the indoor track team, and the women's volleyball team before the Carrier Dome opened in 1980.
 At one time it held 9,500 people for home games.